Auxiliary police: Sweden

 The Swedish Auxiliary Police (Beredskapspolisen) was created in 1986 with the purpose to aid the Swedish Police Authority, primarily as a pool of trained manpower in special situations such as larger disturbances of the peace, major black-outs and power failures, and natural disasters.
 The Auxiliary Police were disbanded on 1 October 2012 after staffing increases in the Police Authority rendered it unnecessary.
 At the time of its disbandment it had 1,500 officers.

 The Auxiliary Police were organised with at least one section per län.
 Each section consisted of two or more troops and each troop consisted of three eight-man squads.
 All leadership positions were filled by experienced police officers from the regular police force who had undergone leadership training.
 The auxiliary police officers were recruited exclusively among people who had completed their military service but since 1 January 2008 military service was no longer a requirement.

 The uniforms were similar to the regular police with the exception of the name Beredskapspolis instead of Polis.
 The Auxiliary Police were initially armed with the Carl Gustaf m/45, before being superseded by the CGA5P.
 Eventually, the Auxiliary Police was disarmed entirely, with the Police Authority's SIG Sauer 9×19mm Parabellum pistols available only when necessary.

+The Swedish Government announced in 2023 that they plan to reintroduce the Beredskapspolis.
+It would be used in the event of serious emergencies caused by gang crime and terrorism.

 United Kingdom

 The Special Constabulary is the part-time volunteer section of a statutory police force in the United Kingdom or some Crown dependencies.
 Its officers are known as special constables or informally as specials.
-Specials have opportunities to be promoted to supervisory ranks (such as sergeant and inspector), however they are limited to the office of constable and as such do not receive additional police powers if promoted to the rank of inspector.
+Specials hold exactly the same powers as their "regular" (full time Police Constable) counterparts, they have opportunities to be promoted to supervisory ranks (such as sergeant and inspector), however they are limited to the office of constable and as such do not receive additional police powers if promoted to the rank of inspector.
 Special promotions are merely administrative and do not reflect the equivalent regular rank.

 Special Constables are permitted to carry all equipment utilised by their full-time counterparts – including a baton, PAVA or CS spray and handcuffs.
 Although Special Constables aren't permitted to train in the use of firearms roles, they have recently been allowed to undertake Taser training and carry Taser operationally.
 They are, sometimes, allowed to join other specialist units such as Roads Policing Units.

 The Police Service of Northern Ireland, the only routinely armed force in the UK, does not have a Special Constabulary.
 It does, however, have a Reserve programme.
 Reserve Constables are paid for their part-time work and are permitted to carry their personal protection weapon (PPW) on and off-duty, like their regular counterparts.